Does Peer-Reviewed Research Help Predict Stock Returns?: Data-Mined Predictability

 Taken together, these results hint at our main finding.
-Data-mined predictability is remarkably similar to that of peer-reviewed research.
-This resemblance is seen in performance both in- and out-of-sample (Table \ref{tab:dm-oos}), correlation structure (Table \ref{tab:dm-cor}), and even themes (Table \ref{tab:dm-theme}).
-These results also illustrate the power of data-driven methods.
-The simplest reasonable data mining method generates substantial out-of-sample returns, from a variety of distinct sources.
+Data-mined predictability resembles that of peer-reviewed research.
+This resemblance is seen in performance both in- and out-of-sample (Table \ref{tab:dm-oos}, Panel (a)), covariance structure (Table \ref{tab:dm-oos}, Panel (b)), and themes (Table \ref{tab:dm-theme}).